littlemole/webkit/README.md

   bash test.sh

-to launch the test application implement in curl.py and curl.html.
+to launch the test application implemented in curl.py and curl.html.